Harrisonjstreet/dba120-exam1/README.md

 ---
 ## Exercise 4: [ch5_ex4.sql](ch5_ex4.sql)

-I INSERTED new data into an existing row
+~I inserted new data into an existing row

 ```
 SELECT * FROM ap.invoices;